 Precision Health at the University of Michigan (PH) is a campus-wide, multidisciplinary presidential initiative funded by the Office of the Provost, Michigan Medicine, the College of Engineering (CoE), and the School of Public Health (SPH).
 PH involves all 19 schools and colleges at the university, as well as partnering centers and initiatives.
 PH uses a population-based strategy, targeted to discover and validate genetic, environmental, social, behavioral, and clinical markers that influence disease prevention and health outcomes.
 These markers can subsequently be used to make actionable decisions to personalize an individual’s pursuit of wellness and to improve the health of communities around the world.

-Led by faculty co-directors Michael Boehnke, PhD (SPH), Brahmajee Nallamothu, MD, MPH (Michigan Medicine), and Jenna Wiens, PhD (CoE), PH is housed at the North Campus Research Complex at the University of Michigan, near the Institute for Healthcare Policy & Innovation (IHPI), the Data Office for Clinical and Translational Research, the Research Data Warehouse (RDW), and the Central Biorepository (CBR).
+Led by faculty co-directors Brahmajee Nallamothu, MD, MPH (Michigan Medicine), Jenna Wiens, PhD (CoE), and Sebastian Zoellner, PhD (SPH), PH is housed at the North Campus Research Complex at the University of Michigan, near the Institute for Healthcare Policy & Innovation (IHPI), the Data Office for Clinical and Translational Research, the Research Data Warehouse (RDW), and the Central Biorepository (CBR).
 PH researchers and staff are deeply embedded in these related offices to allow for seamless collaboration and provide staff and administrative support to research projects across the university.